 (6) This section is in addition to and does not affect the operation of the Evidence Act 1906.

-[Section 75 amended by No. 84 of 2004 s.
+[Section 75 amended: No. 84 of 2004 s.
 80.]

 76. Liability of certain officers of body corporate: offences

 (1) If a body corporate is charged with an offence under this Act, every person who was an officer of the body corporate at the time of the alleged offence may also be charged with the offence.